- Full Name

 How much does the Great Dane tolerate hot weather?
 When is it too hot for a Great Dane?

 The Great Dane can do very well in hot weather.
 Owners should still be aware of over-heating as this is one of the most common reasons for dogs going into the emergency room, but overall the Great Dane can do well in hot climates.

 How much does the Great Dane tolerate cold weather?
 When is it too cold for a Great Dane?

 Is the Great Dane a healthy dog?
-The general health of a Great Dane should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Great Dane should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.